malliina/sbt-utils/docs/README.md

 - sbt-utils-bintray for publishing to [Bintray](https://bintray.com/)
 - sbt-nodejs for working with Scala and Node.js projects

-For Maven Central, [sbt-sonatype](https://github.com/xerial/sbt-sonatype) is used, furthermore the POM XML required for Maven Central sync is filled on the user's behalf.
-The user must provide a couple of values to correctly populate the XML, see *Usage*.
+The Maven Central plugin populates the required POM XML and delegates publishing to [sbt-sonatype](https://github.com/xerial/sbt-sonatype).
+The user must provide a couple of values to correctly populate the POM XML, see *Usage*.

 ## Installation